The buyer’s journey for any company is critical for gaining new customers and growth.

-The Buyer’s Journey for any company is extremely important for gaining new customers and growth.
-It is a process that must be intimately understood in order to improve marketing efficiency and drive sustainable revenue growth.
-Optimizing a customer journey is tactical; shifting organizational processes, culture, and mind-sets to a journey orientation is strategic and transformational.
+The process must be intimately understood to improve marketing efficiency and drive sustainable revenue growth.
+Optimizing the stage of the buyer is tactical; shifting organizational processes, culture, and mind-sets to a journey orientation is strategic and transformational.
 Journey-based transformations are not easy, and they may take years to perfect.
 But the reward is higher customer and employee satisfaction, increased revenue, and lower costs.
 Delivering successful journeys brings about an operational and cultural shift that engages the organization across functions and from top to bottom, generating excitement, innovation, and a focus on continuous improvement.
-It creates a culture that’s hard to build otherwise, and a true competitive advantage goes to companies that get it right.
+It creates a culture that’s hard to build otherwise, and a true competitive advantage for companies that get it right.

-Every buyer’s journey begins with content, because consumers now value self-service research.
+Every buyer’s journey begins with a content marketing plan, because consumers now value self-service research.
 On nearly any topic, consumers prefer to do their own research rather than call upon a salesperson to assist them.

 This means you need to create content for every stage of research that your customers go through.
-If you don’t have educational resources for each area of the buyer’s consideration, your audience will find other sources and potentially drift away from your company.
+If you don’t, your audience will find other educational resources and potentially drift away from your company.

 Consider These Questions: